carlosjorgereis/NeuronMemorabilisPublic/README.md

 re‑enter plastic mode when sustained evidence indicates a paradigm shift.

 ---
-📖 **Full Technical Documentation available in Neuron_Memorabilis_Specs_EN.pdf**

 No additional control logic is needed: each NeuronMemorabilis instance updates its own memories, applies the humility rule, decides on immortality, and cuts gradients for immortal units internally.

 📖 Deep Dive
-The full mathematical rationale (merit definition, memory dynamics, humility inequality, and immortality thresholding) is available in the technical documentation (Neuron_Memorabilis_Specs.pdf).
+The full mathematical rationale (merit definition, memory dynamics, humility inequality, and immortality thresholding) is available in the technical documentation, with the author.
+If you have any questions, please consult the author.

 ---
 *Created by The Architect.
 Stabilizing the future of intelligence through historical conviction.*